Skip to content

 Ancient Egypt

-Egyptian Artefacts show Ancient Egyptians hairstyle and make-up
+Egyptian Artefacts show Ancient Egyptian hairstyles and makeup.

 Ancient Egyptian Hairstyles

-When you picture Egyptians you imagine straight black hair with fringes adorned with beads.
+When you picture Egyptians, you imagine straight black hair with fringes adorned with beads.
 But what exactly were the Egyptian hairstyles like?
-Ancient Egyptian hairstyles changed throughout the different periods, similar to how our hairstyles change throughout the decades.
+Ancient Egyptian hairstyles changed throughout the different periods, similar to how our hairstyles changed throughout the decades.

 Men

-The most common hairstyle for men was to have their hair cut up short or to have their heads shaven.
-It was also very common for men to wear short wigs with elaborate jewels.
-Hairstyles were important to Ancient Egyptians and changed over time.
+The most common hairstyle for men was to cut their hair short or to shave their heads.
+It was also widespread for men to wear short wigs with elaborate jewels.
+Hairstyles were essential to Ancient Egyptians and changed over time.

 Women

 Women wore their hair short and long throughout the different periods of Ancient Egypt.
-Many women also wore large wigs and the wealthy would have had jewels and beads on their wigs.
+Many women also wore large wigs, and the wealthy would have jewels and beads on their wigs.

 Children